What do you think about at work?

 My studio is an industrial unit not far from my home.
 There is a strip of natural light pouring in from the corrugated band of plastic roofing.
 The walls are such thin tin that I can hear the archivist next door dictating endless strings of numbers to her assistant.

 And yet: the space.
 The high vaulted ceiling, the immense floor area.
-In one section, I have a huge old green velvet sofa for lounging and reflecting with a crocodile trunk (not real my Vegan friends) for the all important cup of Earl Grey and on the trunk lies a book on Zao Wou Ki and The Bible; my two Go-To's.
+In one section, I have a huge old green velvet sofa in my 'lounging' area, where I sit to percolate ideas with a cup of Earl Grey.
+On the coffee table trunk lies a book on Zao Wou Ki and The Bible; my two Go-To's.
 Behind my mini lounge, there is a desk, brought with me from my last studio at Ashburnham Place (a tiny and damp space - my heart sank when I saw it but it was in such beautiful grounds with such vibrant people that I took it anyway).
 There is a rug area for packaging.
 A varnishing station.
 An easel station.
 A white lino-ed rectangle, bigger than my living room at home, for lying work down to dry, or, to work with fluid art, pigments and charcoal.
 The back wall is made of white planks of interlocked metal but is smooth enough to clip generous loose canvases for painting - it's about eight metres in width I'm guessing.
 A 1950s drop leaf table which I bought for £10.
 In short, here is all I need to be the artist I want to be.

 The painting above is a commission which is drying out.
 It is one of two destined for Los Angeles, both are around 5 foot by 6.
 Enormous.
 I loved painting the above one particularly.
 The first of the pair went through several metamorphoses before reaching its final image whereas this one just happened.
 It's all down to the state of mind, for sure.
 I was in trepidation on the first, uptight to get it right for the client.
 Once I let that go, the painting came through.